≡ Menu

 Avoiding capital gains tax

-Note: This guide to avoiding capital gains tax in the UK was updated in June 2011.
-US readers might check out Mike’s tax site.
+Note: This guide to mitigating capital gains tax in the UK was updated in June 2011.

-Most people won’t ever need to consider avoiding capital gains tax, because they’ll never be liable to pay it.
+Most people won’t ever need to consider trying to reduce the hit from capital gains tax, because they’ll never be liable to pay it.

 Your home and car are exempt from UK capital gains tax, as are personal belongings worth less than £6,000 when you sell them, and the average person has few other assets outside of cash, pensions, and ISAs – which are all exempt, too.